"Everything has to match."

 - The raw wood is repeated on the coffee table and above the fireplace.

 In this more formal living room there are elements of modern and traditional.
+When modern and traditional styles are combined, it can be referred to as contemporary style.

 - Traditional decor is usually very symmetrical, which this room is.
-Same cabinets on either side of the fireplace, matching sofas that face each other, and even the same branches in a vase flanking the fire place.
+Same cabinets on either side of the fireplace, matching sofas that face each other, and even the same branches in a vase flanking the fireplace.

 - The clean lines of the sofas and the coffee table are a modern element.